 Instructions

-• PREP: Preheat to 400 degrees F (200 degrees C).
-Use an extra-large (15×21 inch sheet pan) or 2 smaller sheet pans and, use a pastry brush to spread 1/4 cup olive oil evenly over the bottom of the pan(s).
-Set aside for now.
+• Preheat to 400°F (200°C).
+Use an extra-large (15×21-inch) sheet pan or 2 smaller ones and use a pastry brush to spread 1/4 cup olive oil evenly over the pan(s).
+Set aside.
 Clean the potatoes; no need to peel.

-• BOIL OR STEAM POTATOES: To steam potatoes, read note 2.
-Bring a large pot of water to boil.
-Once the water is boiling, add 1 tablespoon fine sea salt.
-Return water to boil and then add the potatoes.
-Cook until potatoes can be pierced with a fork, about 20-25 minutes for small baby potatoes, 25-30 for larger potatoes.
-Once potatoes are tender (a fork can pierce through), drain and let stand in the colander to steam dry, about 5 minutes.
+• To steam potatoes, see note 2.
+Boil potatoes: Bring a large pot of water to boil.
+Once boiling, add 1 tablespoon salt.
+Return water to boil, then add potatoes.
+Cook until potatoes can be pierced with a fork, about 20–25 minutes for baby potatoes or 25–30 for larger potatoes.
+Once potatoes are tender, drain and let stand in the colander to steam dry, about 5 minutes.

-• SMASH POTATOES: Place potatoes on a clean surface.
-Working one at a time, cover a potato with a clean kitchen towel.
+• Place potatoes on a clean surface.
+Working 1 at a time, cover a potato with a clean kitchen towel.
 Apply pressure with your palm on top of the towel and potato.
 Smash the potato to the height of 1/2-inch and remove the towel.
 Use a metal spatula to gently scrape up the potato and transfer to the prepared pan.
-Repeat until all potatoes are smashed and on the pa,n ensuring potatoes aren't overlapping or too close together -- they need room!
-Let smashed potatoes stand to steam dry another 5 minutes on the sheet pan.
+Repeat until all potatoes are smashed and on the pan, ensuring potatoes aren’t overlapping or too close together—they need room!
+Let smashed potatoes stand on the sheet pan to steam dry for 5 minutes.

-• SEASON: Meanwhile, melt butter.
-Add seasonings to a small bowl -- garlic powder, paprika, salt & pepper to taste (I add 3/4 teaspoon fine sea salt and 1/2 teaspoon pepper) and stir.
+• Meanwhile, melt butter.
+Add seasonings to a small bowl—garlic powder, paprika, salt, and pepper (or to taste) and stir.
 Use the pastry brush to spread the melted butter evenly on the tops of all the potatoes.
-Sprinkle seasoning blend evenly on top of all the potatoes, working to avoid dropping seasonings on the pan (they'll just burn).
+Sprinkle seasoning blend evenly on top of the potatoes, avoiding dropping seasonings on the pan (they’ll just burn).

-• BAKE: Bake for 35-45 minutes for baby potatoes and 45-55 minutes for larger potatoes or until potatoes are crispy and golden.
-Check the potatoes a few times as you near the end of baking time to avoid burned potato bottoms.
-No need to flip the potatoes halfway during baking.
+• Bake 35–45 minutes for baby potatoes and 45–55 minutes for larger potatoes or until potatoes are crispy and golden.
+Check potatoes a few times as you near the end of baking time to avoid burned potato bottoms.
+No need to flip the potatoes halfway.

 Video